 We even tried our hands (and luckily didn’t lose any) at surfing and feeding enormous, hungry crocodiles.

 As hard as it is to arrive at a choice of a favorite on our home continent, after much debate we managed.
 Having traveled all across the US, actually making it to all 50 states, it was nearly impossible to narrow it down in our own country.

 So we thought of Canada.
 Among the many great places we have seen in our northern neighbor, Twillingate on the island of Newfoundland came to mind.
 In fact, we fell in love with the entire island and the fantastic folks there.

-But when it came to picking one town, we decided that Valladolid had to be it.
+However, when it came to picking just one special town, we decided that Valladolid had to be it.
 Considered to be the most perfectly preserved colonial city in all of Mexico, it was hard not to be completely captivated while wandering its streets.